adamreidsmith/ENGO651-project0/README.md

     * element:hover
 * A media query is used such that when the display width reduces below 780 pixels, changes are made to the styling of the navigation bar, the photo carousel, the sport paragraph and results table, and other items.
 * A Bootstrap 4 carousel was used to create a photo gallery on the [photos.html](./photos.html) page.
 Bootstrap's grid feature was used to position the contents of the [sport.html](./sport.html) page into two columns when the screen is larger than 780 pixels in width.
-* Two Sass variables are defined at the top of the [style.scss](./style.scss) file.
-Sass inheritance was used to change the background image on the header of each page while keeping the styling consistent.
-Sass nesting was used to style the table of race results on the [sport.html](./sport.html) page.
+* Two SASS variables are defined at the top of the [style.scss](./style.scss) file.
+SASS inheritance was used to change the background image on the header of each page while keeping the styling consistent.
+SASS nesting was used to style the table of race results on the [sport.html](./sport.html) page.